-Module 4 discusses intellectual property and foreign direct investment related conflicts of the Trade War and a makes reflections on the current position of the United States on how to treat incoming Chinese investment the US.
+Module 4 discusses intellectual property and foreign direct investment related conflicts of the Trade War and also makes reflections on the current position of the United States on how to treat incoming Chinese investment in the US.

-The lack of proper protection of intellectual property rights in China, as well as forced technology transfer relator foreign direct investment are in the heart of the Trade War between the US and China.
-The major transactions in place are based on these particular allegations.
-Additionally, concerns are mounting in the regarding national security concerns of Chinese investment in key US sectors, especially, once state-own enterprises are behind these investments.
-Chinese presence through the US financial sector (investment fun pension funds and the stock exchanges) is also under growing scrutiny.
-Nevertheless, it is not only the worried about these issues.
-The European Union has expressed a harsh stance on China and European securegulation of foreign direct investment is in the pipeline.
+The lack of proper protection of intellectual property rights in China, as well as forced technology transfer related to foreign direct investment are in the heart of the Trade War between the US and China.
+The major trade sanctions in place are based on these particular allegations.
+Additionally, concerns are mounting in the US regarding national security concerns of Chinese investment in key US sectors, especially, once state-owned enterprises are behind these investments.
+Chinese presence through the US financial sector (investment funds, pension funds and the stock exchanges) is also under growing scrutiny.
+Nevertheless, it is not only the US worried about these issues.
+The European Union has expressed a harsh stance on China and European security regulation of foreign direct investment is in the pipeline.

 - Please work in two break-out groups and prepare a 1000-word case analysis per group.
-You can work any break-out group of your choice (up to a maximum four students can participate in any one breakgroup).
-The same practical case is analyzed in the two groups. - Please advise your US client (of the case) on the possible investment risks it can face in China and legal considerations its Chinese partner must be aware of when investing in the US. - Please upload your case per each break-out group through Moodle.
+You can work in any break-out group of your choice (up to a maximum four students can participate in any one break-out group).
+The same practical case is analyzed in the two groups. - Please advise your US client (of the case) on the possible investment risks it can face in China and the legal considerations its Chinese partner must be aware of when investing in the US. - Please upload your case per each break-out group through Moodle.

-- Please review and make comments (peer review) in your break-out group of the case study presented the other group. - Please participate in a 30-minute class discussion to revise case findings.
+- Please review and make comments (peer review) in your break-out group of the case study presented by the other group. - Please participate in a 30-minute class discussion to revise case findings.

-Articles in Module 4 obligatory readings on IPRs and FDI provide detailed information to facilitate y participation in the IPRs / FDI Group Case Study with Group Peer Review exercise.
+Articles in Module 4 obligatory readings on IPRs and FDI provide detailed information to facilitate your participation in the IPRs / FDI Group Case Study with Group Peer Review exercise.

 It is a graded exercise to discuss IPRs / FDI related problems in practice.
-Exercise represents 10 of the final grade.
+Exercise represents 10% of the final grade.
 Grading rubric:

-Total Criteria Full Marks Partial Marks Partial Marks No Marks Criteria

-Point

-Content 65 Points 40 Points 20 Points 0 Points 65

-Students advise US Students advise US Students advise US Students do not

-client on possible client on possible client on possible advise US client

-IPRs and IPRs and IPR-risks it can face either on possible

-investment risks it investment risks it in China IPRs and

-can face in China can face in China investment risks it

-and the legal can face in China or

-considerations its the legal

-Chinese partner considerations its

-must be aware of Chinese partner

-when investing in must be aware of

-the US when investing in

-the US
+Criteria Full Marks Partial Marks Partial Marks No Marks Total Criterial Points Content 65 Points 40 Points 20 Points 0 Points 65 Students advise US Students advise US Students advise US Students do not advise client on possible IPRs client on possible IPRs client on possible IPR- US client either on and investment risks it and investment risks risks it can face in possible IPRs and can face in China and it can face in China China investment risks it can the legal face in China or the considerations its legal considerations its Chinese partner must Chinese partner must be aware of when be aware of when investing in the US investing in the US

-Sources 30 Points 20 Points 10 points 0 points 30

-Students use 3 Students use 2 Students use 1 Students do not use
+Sources 30 Points 20 Points 10 points 0 points 30 Students use academic sources 3 Students use academic sources 2 Students use academic source 1 Students do not any academic sour Length 5 Points Practical case a length nalysis is 1000-words 0 Points in Practical case and alysis is not 1000-word 3 s in Total Points: 100

-academic source any academic

-academic sources academie source sources

-Length 5 Points 0 Points 3

-- Practical case analys - sis is not 1000-words

-length in length

-Total Points: 100